 Many of my clients have come to me due to hormone related health symptoms or conditions, that seems to go hand in hand with digestive problems. issues.

-Many factors will throw your hormones out of balance, such as stress, synthetic hormones, toxic exposure, genetics, nutritional deficiencies (mainly from a diet of processed and fast foods) that lead then to gut/digestive problems.
+There are many factors that will throw your hormones out of balance, such as stress, synthetic hormones, toxic exposure, genetics, nutritional deficiencies (mainly from a diet of processed and fast foods) that lead then to gut/digestive problems.
 These having a direct effect on your hormonal health.

-So let’s have a look at what hormonal imbalance looks and feels like for most women and how can you determine without invasive testing where the main cause of your hormonal balance is coming from.
-Firstly I will sharing with you –
+Let’s have a look at what hormonal imbalance looks and feels like for most women and men.
+How you can determine this imbalance without invasive testing.
+You will learn where the main areas of hormone imbalance are coming from and what you can do.

 Hormonal Imbalance Signs and Symptoms

-Certain medications and drugs including negative lifestyle habits will also contribute to hormone imbalance.
+- Certain medications and drugs including negative lifestyle habits also contribute to hormone imbalance.